From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 With its location among the historic and architecturally unique buildings in the Old City of Nur-Sultan, the Cathedral is equally mesmerizing.
 You can enjoy the beautiful frescos painted inside the Cathedral as it is open every day from 8:00 am to 7:00 pm.
-There are benches outside as well, if you’d like to sit and soak in the atmosphere of the area.
+There are benches outside as well if you’d like to sit and soak in the atmosphere of the area.

-3. Kazakh Museum of Folk Musical Instruments – Almaty:
+3. Kazakh Museum of Folk Musical Instruments – Almaty

-The building now housing the museum was built in 1908, around the same time of the building of the Ascension Cathedral.
+The building now housing the museum was built in 1908, around the same time as the building of the Ascension Cathedral.
 The beautiful wooden building was used for ceremonies and state receptions and became the House of Officers during the Soviet Union era until it was transformed into a museum in 1980.
 The museum was named after the Kazakh musician and Folk Music advocate of the 19th and 20th centuries; Ykylas.

-There are over a 1000 musical instrument on display in the museum with the oldest instrument dating back to the 17th century.
+There are over 1000 musical instruments on display in the museum with the oldest instrument dating back to the 17th century.
 The instruments are divided into 60 types of Kazakh national musical insturments and other instruments that were owned by famous singers and composers.
 Occasionally, concerts are held in the museum today.

-4. Ascension Cathedral – Almaty:
+4. Ascension Cathedral – Almaty

-5. Medeu Skating Rink and Ski Resort – Almaty:
+5. Medeu Skating Rink and Ski Resort – Almaty

 Located in the Medeu mountain valley, this rink is on the southeastern outskirts of Almaty.
 Once used only for the training of skating professionals, the skating rink is now open for the public to enjoy its vastness during the day or at night.
 The building of the skating rink started in 1949 and the first competition took place at the stadium in 1951.

-The distinctive feature of the rink is the quality of the ice forming it; previously made from natural ice, the rink made the change to artificial ice in the 1972.
+The distinctive feature of the rink is the quality of the ice forming it; previously made from natural ice, the rink made the change to artificial ice in 1972.
 The rink was host to many world winter championships such as the Asian Winter Games and many world records were achieved in the rink.
 Today, you can enjoy skating at the rink during the day or enjoy skating at night with light shows and music.

 Officially known as the Kyrgyz Republic, Kyrgyzstan is a multicultural country with Iranian, Mongolian and Russian elements in addition to its Turkic origins.
 The country has been at the crossroads of trade routes between major empires since the recognition of the Silk Road.
-Turkic Nomads were the first settlers in Kyrgyzstan followed by the Mongols, the Kalmyks, the Manchus, the Uzbeks until it became part of the Russian Empire, later the Soviet Union until its independence in 1991.
+Turkic Nomads were the first settlers in Kyrgyzstan followed by the Mongols, the Kalmyks, the Manchus, and the Uzbeks until it became part of the Russian Empire, and later the Soviet Union until its independence in 1991.